julia-popko/julia-popko.github.io/_projects/blancc-festival.md

      style=false
      img="blancc-desktop-tickets.png"
      alt_img="Process"
-     content="During the UX research I found out that many music festival websites are lacking a clear information architecture and they are flooded with content, which made it very hard for the users to navigate.
-Usually, the user visits the pages to check the line up and infromation about the events.
+     content="During the UX research I found out that many music festival websites are lacking a clear information architecture and they are flooded with content and not consistent, which made it very hard for the users to navigate.
+Usually, the user visits the website of an event to check the line up and infromation about it.
 The primary goal is usually buying a festival ticket.
 During the design process and testing, the User Flow has been limited to a few easy steps that helps the user to achieve his goal."
 %}
 {%
      include section-projects.html
      background="white"